hazraChandrima/qizrrr/README.md

 # 📄 PDF & Text to Quiz Generator

-Automatically generate quizzes from **PDF documents** or **text inputs** using OpenAI's GPT API.
+Automatically generate quizzes from **PDF documents** or **text inputs**.
 This FastAPI-based backend allows you to extract content and generate relevant questions that can be used in educational apps, study tools, or interactive learning platforms.

+_I mean this idea's really silly and useless anyways...you can just do the same by uploading a file in chatgpt :/_

 ## ✨ Features